roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 Since data/information can only be passed **down** the component hierarchy, not up, it's a good idea to keep state as high up in the hierarchy as possible, at least initially.
 For most app's, the top of the hierarchy is the `<App>` component.

-Only class components have state (ignoring the new "hooks" feature for now), that's why the `<App>` component was converted from a function to a class component.
+Only class components have state (ignoring the new "hooks" feature for now).

 Let's add some state to the `<App>` component...